The Role of Context in Detecting Previously Fact-Checked Claims: Ethics and Broader Impact

 \section{Ethics and Broader Impact}

 \paragraph{Biases}

-We note that there might be some biases in the data we use, as well as in some judgments for claim matching.
-These biases, in turn, will likely be exacerbated by the unsupervised models trained on them.
-This is beyond our control, as the potential biases in pre-trained large-scale transformers such as BERT and RoBERTa, which we use in our experiments.
+We note that there might be some biases in the data we use, as well as in some manual judgments for claim matching.
+There could be also biases in the data selection and the fact-checking process of the human fact-checkers, which are beyond our control.
+Finally, there are known biases in the large-scale pre-trained transformer models that we experiment with.

 \paragraph{Intended Use and Misuse Potential}

 Our models can make it possible to put politicians on the spot in real time, e.g., during an interview or a political debate, by providing journalists with tools to do trustable fact-checking in real time.
 They can also save a lot of time to fact-checkers for unnecessary double-checking something that was already fact-checked.
 However, these models could also be misused by malicious actors.
 We, therefore, ask researchers to exercise caution.